Students accepted into this selective cohort immersion program will:

 Jeffrey M. Lating, Ph.D., is professor of psychology.
 His primary research and clinical interests are in post-traumatic stress disorder (PTSD), coronary-prone risk factors, and behavioral medicine.
 Dr. Lating will teach Introduction to Health Psychology.
 The purpose of Introduction to Health Psychology is to provide an introduction to the nature and practice of the field of health psychology.
 Topics include the roles of diet, exercise, stress, smoking, weight, and environmental pollutants in health and disease.
 The course offers a review of assessment procedures in health psychology, adherence and evaluation concerns in health care, and health psychology interventions.
 The course examines the role of self-responsibility in health care as well as non-traditional approaches to medicine.

-Maiju Lehmijoki-Gardner, Ph.D., B.S.N., R.N., is coordinator of health professions counseling and affiliate assistant professor in theology.
+Maiju Lehmijoki-Gardner, Ph.D., B.S.N., R.N., is director of Loyola's pre-health programs and affiliate assistant professor in theology.
 She is actively involved in urban health promotion through research, teaching, and outreach.
 Dr. Lehmijoki-Gardner will teach Introduction to Urban Health and Faith course and she will lead the service-learning reflections.
 Urban Health and Faith examines the impact of religious traditions and faith communities on the understanding and management of urban health issues, such as infectious diseases, health disparities, food access, physical activity, addictions, and public safety.
 Students will learn to address the particular challenges associated with urban poverty and health inequalities.
 The course will promote engagement in real-world challenges and offer scholarly tools to constructively address them within ethnically diverse, interfaith context.
 Through the course, the students will be able to articulate the interconnections between communal imagination and health identities.

 In addition to exploring Baltimore on an Urban Health and Faith Bus Tour, students will hear from visiting speakers on a variety of topics including public health and medical ethics.